Understanding your prescription

 BASE

-You can read more about different types of prescriptions here.
+You can read more about what all this means for your eyes here.

 Common layouts of prescriptions

-- It can be hard to tell where one number ends and the next one begins.
+It can be hard to tell where one number ends and the next one begins.
 It helps to know that sphere and cylinder will always be in the format (x)x.yy, with x being a number from 0 to 10 and yy being either 00, 25, 50 or 75.
-Axis is always a number between 1 and 180.
+The axis is always a number between 1 and 180.

 If you need a prism for one or both eyes, it will look similar to this: